 What you must pay when Services that are covered for you you get these services Opioid treatment program services \$0 copay for each Medicarecovered opioid treatment Members of our plan with opioid use disorder (OUD) can program services. receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following If you receive additional services: services, cost sharing for those services may apply.
 U.S. Food and Drug Administration (FDA)-approved Prior authorization rules may opioid agonist and antagonist medication-assisted treatment (MAT) medications. apply.
 Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Outpatient diagnostic tests and therapeutic services and \$35 copay for standard routine x-rays. supplies Covered services include, but are not limited to: \$200 copay for outpatient hitech diagnostic (e.g., CT, X-rays MRI, PET, Nuclear Medicine Hi-tech diagnostic radiological services (e.g., CT scan, studies, etc.).
-MRI, PET, Nuclear Medicine studies, etc.) Radiation (radium and isotope) therapy including \$25 copay for each Medicaretechnician materials and supplies covered therapeutic Surgical supplies, such as dressings radiological service.
+MRI, PET, Nuclear Medicine studies, etc.) Radiation (radium and isotope) therapy including \$60 copay for each Medicaretechnician materials and supplies covered therapeutic Surgical supplies, such as dressings radiological service.
 Splints, casts, and other devices used to reduce fractures \$0 copay for surgical and dislocations. supplies, such as dressings.
-Laboratory tests \$0 copay for splints, casts Blood - including storage and administration.
-Coverage and other devices used to of whole blood and packed red cells begins with the first reduce fractures and pint of blood that you need per calendar year. dislocations.
+Laboratory tests \$0 copay for splints, casts Blood - including storage, administration and all other and other devices used to components of blood.
+Coverage of whole blood and reduce fractures and packed red cells begins with the first pint of blood that dislocations. you need per calendar year.
 Other outpatient diagnostic tests \$0 copay for laboratory tests. \$0 copay blood-including storage and administration. \$0 copay for peripheral vascular disease ultrasounds. \$0 copay for pacemaker testing services (includes